DennisSchenkel/PP4-Cityfur/README.md

 ## Introduction

-Code Institute - Prortfilio Project 3 - Django Full-Stack Application<br>
+Code Institute - Portfilio Project 3 - Django Full-Stack Application<br>
 <br>
 This application is developed for the real world use in a dog day care center in Cologne, Germany.<br>
 <br>